 County facilities housing or holding indigent defendants or criminal detainees will provide accommodations for confidential or otherwise privileged communications between indigent criminal defense clients and appointed counsel.
-These resources include the provision of accommodations for private discussions between each attorney and a client in the Justice Court (where there are four specifically designated attorney meeting rooms), the District Court (where there are three attorney meeting rooms), jails (where there are two specifically designated attorney meeting rooms), and at the Office of the Public Defender (where there is sufficient and appropriate meeting space in the form of one or more conference rooms which can be used by contract or hourly attorneys).
+These resources include the provision of accommodations for private discussions between each attorney and a client in the Justice Court (where there are four specifically designated attorney meeting rooms), the District Court (where there are three attorney meeting rooms), jails (where there are two specifically designated attorney meeting rooms), at the respective offices of The Public Defender and Alternate Public Defender (where there is sufficient and appropriate meeting space in the form of one or more conference rooms which can be used by contract or hourly attorneys).